peteamiri/Tutorials/Programming_Languages/Python/readme.md

 Exception chaining in Python allows you to preserve the context of an original exception while raising a new exception.
 This is useful when you want to catch an exception, perform some additional processing or logging, and then re-raise a new exception with the original exception as the cause.

-Here's how to use exception chaining in Python with extensive examples:
+Here has how to use exception chaining in Python with extensive examples:

 ### 1. Simple Exception Chaining: